canjs/canjs/docs/can-guides/introduction/technical.md

 })
 ```

-`completedCount` is updated when any todo's `complete` property changes like:
+`completedCount` is updated when any todo’s `complete` property changes like:

 ```js
 todoList[0].complete = false;